What Is Mask Squeeze and How to Prevent Facial Barotrauma

 While a simple mask that only covers your eyes is alright for snorkeling, it isn’t suitable for scuba diving.
 Your scuba mask should be able to equalize water pressure as you descend.
-Most scuba masks have nose valves that help divers equalize the air space between their face and mask without the fear or inhaling water.
+Most scuba masks have nose valves that help divers equalize the air space between their face and mask without the fear of inhaling water.

-Choose the right-sized mask.
+Choose a right-sized mask.
 The mask shouldn’t be too tight or too well-fit before you get in the water.
-The water pressure during descent will automatically create suction on your mask, so that it doesn’t move away from your face.
+The water pressure during descent will automatically create suction on your mask so that it doesn’t move away from your face.
 The mask is a good fit it sits comfortably on your face and stays in position with a bit of pressure, even if the straps are undone (you can test it by holding the mask against your face and inhaling- if the mask stays in place without being held, you’re good to go).

 Masks with silicone skirting are the best option since they sit comfortably on your face and prevent bruising due to the mask being pushed against your face because of increased water pressure.